Skip to Main Navigation

 In Dominica, the economy relies on tourism and is supported by significant public investment funded by citizenship by investment revenues.
 The development of geothermal resources and the construction of an international airport are expected to boost both structural and potential growth.

 Economic growth has helped mitigate losses from disasters, and efforts to keep inflation low aim to reduce poverty in the medium term.
-Dominica is still affected by fluctuating food and fuel costs, economic impacts of global political events, and reliance on unpredictable central bank revenues.
+Dominica is still affected by fluctuating food and fuel costs, the economic impacts of global political events, and reliance on unpredictable central bank revenues.

 The government has taken measures to rebuild fiscal reserves, including replenishing the contingency fund after using it in response to the volcanic eruption.
-These measures involve prioritising public investment in port modernization and a new hospital while reducing other projects, increasing customs service charges, improving taxpayer compliance, and reforming pension funding.
+These measures involve prioritizing public investment in port modernization and a new hospital while reducing other projects, increasing customs service charges, improving taxpayer compliance, and reforming pension funding.

 Image